Skip to Content

 Choosing the best fish tank silicone

-For quick fixes that will hold up well under water, try Loctite Epoxy Marine.
-The two-part epoxy liquid will produce a rigid, high-strength bond in about 2 hours.
+For quick fixes that will hold up well under water, try a two-part epoxy liquid.
+It will produce a rigid, high-strength bond in about 2 hours.
 It cures to a white finish and can be applied and will cure underwater.
-This adhesive bonds to glass, metal, concrete, fiberglass, most plastics, and many other materials.
-The convenient dual syringe makes applying this fish tank glue very easy.
+These kinds of adhesive bond to glass, metal, concrete, fiberglass, most plastics, and many other materials.
+A convenient dual syringe is usually available that makes applying this fish tank glue very easy.